MakeSchool-Tutorials/react-meteor-d3-heroku-tutorial/P8-refactoring-and-bugs/content.md

 >
 > Have a look at the other components too.
 The smaller, the better and more reusable ultimately.

+#Challenge
+The current chart implementation is quite simple and could be much more sophisticated!
+Check out the D3 documentation and see if you can implement dynamic dates on the x-axis that could be clicked through to see specific dates rather than generic week days.

 #Bugs
 Check your code, play with your web app.
 Do you notice something odd when you add and remove hours?
 Why is that?
 What is happening?